 Card gauges are used in the carding process of spinning to measure the gap between the cylinder and the flats.

-This standard was originally published in 1972 and subsequently revised in 1987 to align dimensions, thickness and gauge number with ISO 2572 ‘Textile machinery and accessories – Card gauges’ issued by the International Organization for Standardization (ISO).
+This standard was first published in 1972 and subsequently revised in 1987 to align dimensions, thickness and gauge number with ISO 2572 ‘Textile machinery and accessories — Card gauges’ issued by the International Organization for Standardization (ISO).
 The present revision has been made to incorporate the following changes:

-a) Marking clause has been modified;
+Marking clause has been modified;

-b) Sampling clause has been incorporated; and
+Sampling clause has been incorporated; and

-c) Reference clause has been incorporated.
+Reference clause has been incorporated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex A.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard